rpede/tutorial-react-ci/README.md

 # React CI Tutorial

-This tutorial will let you build Continuous Integration (CI) workflow for React.
+This tutorial will let you build a Continuous Integration (CI) workflow for frontend app using React.
 The resulting setup will be suitable for [GitHub Flow](https://githubflow.github.io/).

 This repository contains the application code you will build the CI workflow around.
 The sample application in this repository is written in TypeScript and uses Vite to build.

 In this tutorial you will: